screwdriver-cd/aws-consumer-scripts/README.md

 - 1 AWS Lambda Kafka Event Source pointing to Alias Records
 - 1 Security Group For AWS Lambda and VPC Interface

-Additionally, if you opt for a new vpc creation, it will create all the required VPC infrastructure
+Additionally, if you opt for a new VPC creation, it will create all the required VPC infrastructure
-- 1 VPC based on the provided cidr block
+- 1 VPC based on the provided CIDR block
 - Private subnets
 - Public subnets
 - NAT Gateway